JuliaGPU/CUDA.jl/docs/src/usage/workflow.md

 ## [Scalar indexing](@id UsageWorkflowScalar)

-To facilitate porting code, `CuArray` supports executing so-called "scalar code" which processes one element at a time, e.g., in a for loop.
-Given how a GPU works, this is extremely slow and will negate any performance benefit of using a GPU.
-As such, you will be warned when performing this kind of iteration:
+Many array operations in Julia are implemented using loops, processing one element at a time.
+Doing so with GPU arrays is very ineffective, as the loop won't actually execute on the GPU, but transfer one element at a time and process it on the CPU.
+As this wrecks performance, you will be warned when performing this kind of iteration:

 ```julia
 julia> a = CuArray([1])